 Children should be as equally well protected as adults in the event of a crash.
 The assessment of child occupant protection is based on the dynamic performance of the Q6 and Q10 dummies in the MPDB and AE-MDB crash tests.
-In order to qualify for those points, this Technical Bulletin defines the prerequisites that must be achieved.
+Additionally, this Technical Bulletin defines the prerequisites that must be met to avoid a penalty where vehicle provisions for the carriage of children are lacking.